-A physical controller is represented in your game by a
+In your game, a physical controller is represented by a

-A wireless controller must be discovered before it can be connected to an iOS device or Mac.
-The discover process is triggered on both devices, which then attempt to search for a compatible device.
-Once discovery is complete, the devices are paired and the controller is connected.
-The discovery process only happens once.
-After that, when both devices are turned on, they automatically connect to each other.
+A wireless controller must be discovered before it will connect to an iOS device or Mac.
+The discovery process is triggered on both the controller and the device, and the two are allowed to connect to each other.
+After discovery is complete, the devices are paired and the controller is connected.
+A new controller is discovered only once.
+After that, if the device and the controller are both turned on simultaneously, they automatically find and connect to each other.

 The discovery process follows these steps:

 startWirelessControllerDiscoveryWithCompletionHandler:class method, passing in a completion handler.
 New controllers are automatically discovered and paired with the device.

 The discovery process eventually stops after some time has passed, but to end it early, you can call the

 After the discovery process ends, the Game Controller framework calls your completion handler.